willwull/circle-slider/README.md

 ```

 ## Styling
-I leave all styling up to you!
-Here are some good defaults to try out:
+I leave most styling up to you!
+Here are some good defaults to get started with:

 ``` css
 #slider {